 Self-inquiry is a structured ritual that has its roots in Lectio Divina which is the study of religious (Christian) texts.
 Self-inquiry can be a way to study any religious or secular inspirational text, reading, poem, song, prose, etc.

-Self-inquiry is different to self-therapy or seeing a therapist, because it does not involve visiting our history or our story – it is allowing for an organic response from our own self-wisdom to help us understand our present-moment experience.
-During many self-compassion and mindfulness trainings, a teacher is conducting an inquiry to cultivate a teacher-to-participant relationship.
+Self-inquiry is different to self-therapy or seeing a therapist, because it does not involve visiting our past – it is allowing for an organic response from our own self-wisdom to help us understand our present-moment experience.
+During self-compassion and mindfulness trainings, a teacher is often conducting an inquiry to cultivate a teacher-to-participant relationship.
 In self-inquiry, we are our own inner teacher, bringing the same curiosity and kindness a teacher would bring.
-We are aiming to attend to our inner experience with a sense of courage, connection, awareness and affection.
+We are aiming to attend to our inner experience with a sense of affection and courage.

 - Self-inquiry is a way of being, not doing.
 It is being with our experience, getting curious about it, allowing it to be just as it is and allowing space to find out even more about it than was initially apparent to us.
 In this way self-inquiry leads to self-understanding.

-Questions to help with self-inquiry
+Questions to help with contemplation

 - What did I notice?

 - What did I feel?